mozilla/gecko-dev/devtools/docs/user/network_monitor/request_details/index.rst

 .. image:: response-headers-fx78.png
-  :alt: Screenshot showing the Request headers section of the Request details pane
+  :alt: Screenshot showing the Response headers section of the Headers details pane
   :class: border

 You can copy some or all of the response header in JSON format by using the context menu: